maherkhan-builds/AI-Companion-for-Elderly/README.md

 # SilverCircle – AI Companion for Seniors

 **Industry:** Elder Care / Aging Tech / Smart Home Wellness
-**Part of AI App Challenge - Building one AI app per day using vibe-coding (prompt → prototype), focused on one industry problem at a time.**
+**Part of AI App Challenge - Building one AI app per day using vibe-coding , focused on one industry problem at a time.**

 ## The Problem